nigelfiler/KAD32-NMEA2000/README.md

 ## Project Status

-Project is working reliably for **Coolant Temerature** and **Engine Boost**, but the other functionality I wanted to add is not complete.
+Project is working reliably for **Coolant Temperature** and **Engine Boost**, but the other functionality I wanted to add is not complete.
 This includes; Coolant Pressure, Voltage, RPM.
 **RPM** had a design fault.
 The code is complete but untested.
 **Coolant Pressure** should work but was not coded and I did not decide on a suitable location for the sensor.